SAP/node-rfc/README.md

 Compiled binaries are provided for [active nodejs LTS releases](https://github.com/nodejs/LTS), for 64 bit Windows and Linux platforms.

 OS X and ARM platforms are currently not supported, as _SAP NW RFC Library_ is not available for those platforms.

-The `node-rfc` module works also with Nodejs v4.x versions.

 ## Usage